Tiemon-hoi/OpenCore-Updater/README.md

 - only use it when you know what you are doing
 - if you have anything that you want me to include, feel free to contact me
 - if there are any bugs etc, contact me (Tijmen#9962 on Discord.)

-## Improvements

-Currently i have alot of things i still want to include, im currently working on *all* of them.
-A couple of these are:
-- Cross Platform (Windows and MacOS)
-- Letting people choose what they want to update (eg: only kexts, or only opencore, or even only certain kexts)